Instructions: To obtain your Water Sustainability badge, it is recommended that you complete the following by April 29th, 2022.

 Required Documentation: Submit a screenshot of your email to your representative.

-Description: "When it rains, runoff can pick up pet waste, detergents, litter, fertilizers, pesticides, and other pollutants into our waterways." -Utah State University.
-WSU has a Stormwater Management Plan and also provides some great information on Stormwater management in the home.
-Learn about other ways to reduce runoff and protect stormwater from the EPA.
+Description: "When it rains, runoff can pick up pet waste, detergents, litter, fertilizers, pesticides, and other pollutants into our waterways."-Utah State University.
+WSU has a Stormwater Management Plan and provides some great information on Stormwater management in the home.
+Learn about other what you can do to soak up the rainwater from the EPA.

-Required Documentation: Write 3-4 sentences about what you learned and at least one chance you can make at home.
+Required Documentation: Write 3-4 sentences about what you learned and at least one change you can make in your home.

 Action 6: Install a Faucet Aerator or a WaterSense Certified Low-Flow Fixture